mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 ### 2.9 Mapbox Maps Recorder

-``MapboxMapRecorder`` provides an experimental API to record and replay map interaction sessions.
+``MapRecorder`` provides an experimental API to record and replay map interaction sessions.
 Such recordings can be used to debug issues which require multiple steps to reproduce.
 Usage example can be found [here](https://github.com/mapbox/mapbox-maps-ios/blob/main/Apps/Examples/Examples/All%20Examples/Lab/MapRecorderExample.swift).

 ### 2.10 Other minor ergonomic improvements

 #### 2.10.1 MapboxMap

 We added an experimental `tileCover` method to `MapboxMap` that returns tile Ids covering the map.
-Use ``TileCoverOptions`` to identify which tile range to return tile Ids for.
+Use ``TileCoverOptions-swift.struct`` to identify which tile range to return tile Ids for.

 ```swift
 let tileCoverOptions = TileCoverOptions(tileSize: 512, minZoom: 4, maxZoom: 8, roundZoom: true)